Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 "I was thrilled to discover a crack slab pie recipe in a 1974 recipe booklet published by McCall’s, leading me to conclude that, at the very least, home bakers have been assembling slab pies for almost 50 years.
 The core components are no different from your typical round pie—a buttery, flaky crust, filled with fruit that cooks down and thickens in the oven."

-So, what’s the big deal about a slab pie?
+So, what’s the big deal?
 Why not just bake a “normal” pie?
 Here are a few reasons:

 - The slab pie is a good investment—you make double the filling of a traditional pie, but get three times as many servings.

-- Every slice is guaranteed to have equal amounts of filling and crust (no fights).
+- Every slice is guaranteed to have equal amounts of filling.

-- It’s perfect for large gatherings—potlucks and picnics.
+- It’s perfect for large gatherings like potlucks and picnics.

 - The bottom crust won’t shrink and slump.